Aris-ngoy/rest-api-with-nodejs-express-mongodb/README.md

 >Routes =>All routes are here<br>
 >Models => All models with Mongoose Schema<br>
 >MiddleWare JWT Token and secure route</br>
-To Start
+To Start<br>
-.create .env file on the project directory and create a variable and assign it your mongodb url .npm install to install packages
+.create .env file on the project directory and create a variable and assign it your mongodb url<br>
+.npm install to install packages<br>
-.npm start to start your server
+.npm start to start your server<br>